oscarhibbert/jam-backend/readme.md

 ### Features
 * Journalling endpoints for creating, updating, searching and retrieving, filtering and deleting complex mood and emotional health data as well as viewing mental health statistics over a searchable period of time.
 * Settings endpoints for managing user account and profile and managing mood health categories and activities.
-* MongoDB Atlas models and full client side field level encryption.
+* MongoDB Atlas models and full client side field level encryption with Evervault SDK replacing depreciated MongoDB CSFLE local drivers for encryption/decryption.
 * JWT and refresh token authentication supporting RBAC with Auth0 working in conjunction with passwordless user login authentication in the frontend.
 * Validation middleware across all endpoints.
 * User profile management and administration capability endpoints.
 * Sentry integration and logging.
 * Full Mixpanel events integration.
 * Detailed logging with Winston.
+* Unit and integration tests written with Jest, WIP.
 ### Installation Guide
 * Clone this repository [here](https://github.com/oscarhibbert/aura-backend).
 * Run npm install to install all dependencies.